jeremiah-c-leary/vhdl-style-guide/docs/configuring.rst

 Configuring
 ===========

-VSG can use a configuration file to alter it's behavior or include a list of files to analyze.
+VSG can use a configuration file to alter it's behavior and/or include a list of files to analyze.
 This is accomplished by passing JSON and/or YAML file(s) through the **--configuration** command line argument.
 This is the basic form of a configuration file in JSON: